-With four furbulous seasons, Minnesota breeds a whole lotta outdoor enthusiasts — and their canine companions.
+With four furbulous seasons, Minnesota breeds a whole lotta outdoor enthusiasts.
 From hiking tons of trails to visiting dog parks, skijoring, and dogsledding, we can dig plenty of dog-friendly activities on milder winter days.

 But sometimes we can’t (or don’t want to) brave the elements.
-When tossing a ball down the hall just won’t cut it anymore, check out our list of INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.
+When tossing a ball down the hall just won’t cut it anymore, here are some INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.

 Get wet in a swimmable space.
 Have a water lover?
 Let him give dock diving a try (or brush up on his skills) in The Dog Tank‘s 45-foot indoor pool in Mendota Heights.
 If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party (see video below!).
 Unleash those winter beach bods, buddies.

 Enjoy equipment galore.
-Okay, this one’s only semi-off-leash: Some businesses offer open agility times.
+Okay, this one’s only semi-off-leash: some businesses offer open agility times.
 For example, Fusion Pet Retreat in Minnetonka has open ring sessions one evening per week (registering in advance is recommended).
-Our you could get your dog started in agility training.
+Or you could get your dog started in agility training.
 For even more skillz, these unique training classes cover the basics: dog dancing, barn hunting, and dogalates.
 Why are these dogs more coordinated than we are, tho?

 Join a playgroup.
 There are indoor, off-leash meetups galore all over town.
 Dog Day Getaway hosts regular playgroups for small dogs and puppies a couple of Sundays each month ($8 for one dog and $5 for each additional dog).
 Fresh Air Training’s small-dog playgroups take place a few times per week in Edina ($10 per dog).
 Dreadlocks for Dingoes and Hippie Dog both host regular puppy playtimes in the winter months.
 No, your friend won’t come home smelling like pooch-ouli.
 Probably.
 NEW: Got an athletic zoomer?
 Bloomington Obedience Training Club has a flyball team.
 And for smol dogs (15 pounds or less), Pint Size Pooches hosts frequent meetups.